EMG (for its acronym in English) is a diagnostic procedure that assesses the state of health of the muscles and nerve cells that control them.

 Depending on the application, several analytical methods to determine muscle activation are commonly used.
 The use of average electromyographic activation or the maximum contraction value is debated.

 Most studies commonly use a maximal voluntary contraction to analyze the peak force and force generated by the target muscles.

 According to the article, peak and average rectified electromyography measurements: What data reduction method should be used to evaluate core training exercises?

 They concluded that the “average rectified electromyographic data (ARV) is significantly less variable when measuring core muscle activity.”

-Accordingly, these investigators would suggest that “ARV electromyography data should be recorded along with the maximum electromyography measurement when evaluating core exercises.”
+Accordingly, these investigators suggest that “ARV electromyography data should be recorded along with the maximum electromyography measurement when evaluating core exercises.”

 Providing the reader with both sets of data would result in greater validity of the study and potentially eradicate the contradictions within the research.

 A motor unit is defined as a motor neuron and all the muscle fibers it innervates.
-When a motor unit fires, the impulse (called action potential) is transported by the motor neuron to the muscle.
+When a motor unit fires, the impulse (called an action potential) is transported by the motor neuron to the muscle.

 Decomposition of the electromyography signal

 The electromyography signals are composed of several motor units’ overlapping motor unit action potentials (MUAPs).